 The Radiologic Technologist is a vital part of the Radiology Department and the health care team.
 Responsibilities include patient care, operating radiographic equipment, performing radiologic procedures, and assisting the radiologist.
 Examinations conducted may include x-ray imaging, computer tomography (CT), magnetic resonance imaging (MRI), and mammography.
 Conforming to the regulations in the use of radiation to protect themselves, their patient, and coworkers

-This two-year program is offered in partnership with St. Vincent’s Infirmary.
+This two-year program is offered in partnership with CHI St. Vincent School of Radiologic Technology.
 A total of 79 credit hours

 The program is accredited